-Cross-browser hover HTML5 sound for mouseover events that can be used on text links, images or a div section on an HTML webpage.
+Cross-browser HTML5 sound for "OnClick" events that can be used on text, images or a div section on an HTML webpage.
 Works in all web browsers and also in older versions of IE (7 & 8) by using the fallback "bgsound" HTML code.
 See notes at the bottom of this page.

-These examples include sound for a link hover, image hover or div area mouseover.
-You should hear a short click when you hover over any of these 3 elements.
+These examples include sound for a text click, image click or div area click.
+You should hear a short click when you click on any of these 3 elements. [ view example ]

 Step 6 Testing: Test your page in some different browsers like IE, Chrome, Firefox and Safari if possible.

 Converting audio files:

 We use Sound Forge software to convert our samples to ogg, however, if you search at Google many other free mp3 to ogg converters are available like Audacity and the OGG Video Converter (if you do some Google searches you may find a free download of Sony Sound Forge).

 The code used is HTML5 with "bgsound" fallback.

 If you do use long sound files use an mp3 file saved at a lower quality.